-- Immunity from search or seizure of their private residence, official office, papers, personal effects and personal property
+- Immunity from search or seizure of their private residence, official office, papers, personal effects, and personal property

 - Exemption from taxes

 Heads of State and senior members of government enjoy broad personal and functional immunities on official state visits.
-The basis for these immunities is to ensure that there is no interference with their official status or diplomatic mission.
+The basis for these immunities is to ensure no interference with their official status or diplomatic mission.
 The precedent for this immunity extends back over 200 years to The Schooner Exchange v.
 McFaddon (1812) and other cases.